davidaylaian/carbon/Readme.md

 ### Step 3: Build the kernel

-To build the kernel, run `make` inside of either the kernel directory or root directory.
+To build the kernel, run `make` inside of either the kernel directory or the root directory.

 Additional information and common problems can be found in [`doc/building-the-kernel.md`](https://github.com/davidaylaian/carbon/blob/master/doc/building-the-kernel.md).